urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 17. The Race for Water
-> **Target Words**: `appreciate, available, beat, bright, celebrate, determine, disappear, else, fair, flow, forward, hill, level, lone, puddle, response, season, solution, waste, whether`
+> `appreciate, available, beat, bright, celebrate, determine, disappear, else, fair, flow, forward, hill, level, lone, puddle, response, season, solution, waste, whether`

 There was a town next to a river.
 The people there had a lot of water.
 But they wasted it.
 That made the Sky angry.
 It said, “If you waste water, I will take it away from you.”
 But the people didn’t listen.
 When the season changed from spring to summer, the clouds disappeared.
 The bright sun was hot and made the river dry.
 There was no water available.
 People asked, “When will the rain fall?”